Flixis/find_testlog/readme.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 License - see the LICENSE file for details.